mpgray/Ark-docker/README.md

 ---
 ## Colakatz Changelog
++ 1.1-motey
+  - Fix missing arkversion file check.
+This issue always triggered a reinstall of the gamefiles on server start
+  - setup github action image build pipeline
 + 1.0-colakatz :
   - First Update after 5 years.
   - Updated based image from Ubuntu 14.04 to Ubuntu 21.04 (note will look into changing to Alpine in future)